 File - Sets the logo file to use.
 This can be an image file with the form of .jpg, .gif, or .png.
+The default string in this field is "/edu/wisc/ssec/mcidasv/resources/icons/prefs/mcidasv-default-logo.png".

 Screen Position - Sets the position of the logo in the display panel.
 This can be Lower Left, Upper Left, Upper Right, Lower Right, or Center.